querkmachine/beeps.website/src/blog/2024-03-06-the-changelog-dark-mode-redesign-building-utopia.md

 - Replace as many variables as possible with CSS custom properties.
 - Replace as many Sass colour functions as possible with `color-mix` and other new CSS colour functions.

-My goal wasn't to redesign the website, just to be able to sift through the code with a fine comb and find out what could be tweaked or improved.
+My goal wasn't to redesign the website, just to sift through the code with a fine comb and find out what could be tweaked or improved.
 This ended up being a huge chunk of work, so I'm gonna try and break it down a bit.
-But first, the visual diff.
+But first, the visual diff:

 {% figure caption="Before and after comparison of the home page." %}
 {% imageDiffer "./src/images/utopia-before.png", "The homepage, complete with heading, paragraph of text, and a waving robot bat.", "./src/images/utopia-after.png", "The homepage again... but everything is a bit bigger." %}
 {% endfigure %}

+The size difference?
 Uh, yeah, I'll get to that.

-[The refactoring CSS pull request is hella chunky](https://github.com/querkmachine/beeps.website/pull/65), but might make good toilet reading.
+[The refactoring CSS pull request is hella chunky](https://github.com/querkmachine/beeps.website/pull/65), but might make for good toilet reading.

 ### Responsiveness and container queries